Skip to main content

 “Kerry’s loss was so sudden and shocked us all – she was my dear friend for over 27 years,” Brett shares.
 He pledged to celebrate her every day, and he quickly found a way to do so.
 “We started raising money for Midlands Air Ambulance Charity as a tribute to her.”

-Like the team at Blaze Hair, High Flyers donors will receive a personalised certificate and a limited-edition commemorative coin, presented in a keepsake card as a meaningful memento of their involvement in the charity’s lifesaving mission.
-Captain Danny Shorter, MAAC pilot, explains: “Every mission we undertake is made possible by the generosity of our supporters.
+Like the team at Blaze Hair, High Flyers donors will receive a personalised certificate and a limited-edition commemorative coin, presented in a keepsake card as a meaningful memento of their involvement in the charity’s lifesaving missions.
+Captain Danny Shorter, pilot with Midlands Air Ambulance Charity, explains: “Every mission we undertake is made possible by the generosity of our supporters.
 The names on our helicopter serve as a constant reminder of the lives and communities we are here to serve.
 It’s incredibly humbling to know that these names represent stories of love, loss and hope, carried with us on every flight.”

 Those stories will soon be visible to the public too.
-Once all names are in place, they can be found via an online platform, and the full display will be showcased at selected charity events in the months ahead.
+Once all names are in place, they can be found via an online platform, and the full display will be showcased at selected charity events.